 Charlotte’s Golden Circle

-In early 2004, a small, diverse group of curious seniors, strangers all, with little or no stage experience, gathered under the volunteer guidance of George Gray, a local thespian, to dabble in the theatre.
+In early 2004, a small, diverse group of curious seniors, strangers all, with little or no stage experience, gathered under the volunteer guidance of myself, George Gray, a local thespian, to dabble in the Wholly Human Art.
 The story of how that group evolved into CR/I is posted as Cold Reads Roots in Charlotte.

-Ten years later, Gray launched this site, originally as a repository of digital scripts for his group to download, along with random thoughts on theatre and drama.
+Ten years later, I created this WordPress weblog, originally intended simply as a repository of digital scripts for my group to download, along with random thoughts on theatre and drama.

-Several factors came together all at once to trigger the notion that reading plays is the next best thing to being there, and if people everywhere just knew how much fun, how easy, how rewarding (and it’s FREE), they’d do it all the time.
-Over (too much) time, the arguments and processes emerged what has come to be this why and how-to manual and clearinghouse.
+Several factors came together all at once to trigger the notion that reading plays is the next best thing to being there, and if people everywhere just knew how easy, how much fun, how rewarding it can be—and all for FREE—they’d do it all the time.
+Over (too much) time, the arguments and processes emerged into what has come to be this why and how-to manual and clearinghouse and the fruit of my obsession.

-Meanwhile, Gray created the Cold Reads/Charlotte Facebook group and recruited a pool of several hundred potential readers, any one of whom could use it to invite friends to their own reads, start their own groups, spread the seeds.
-Strangely (sadly) no one did.
-He continued to meet weekly with a few regular readers and occasional drop-ins, never more than six or eight, and disillusionment set in.
+Meanwhile, I created the Cold Reads/Charlotte Facebook group and recruited a pool of several hundred potential readers, any one of whom could invite friends to read, start their own groups, spread the seeds.
+Strangely (sadly) no one did, and all too few attended my events.
+I continued to meet weekly with a few regulars and occasional drop-ins, rarely more than six or eight, and disillusionment set in.

 Our Pulitzer Year